zooba/pymsbuild/README.md

     # Updated METADATA directly, so no need to return anything
 ```

+Also see the earlier section regarding the `pyproject.toml` project table (and
+the fact that it is not used by `pymsbuild`, but will be added to your sdist
+without modification).

 ## Separate packages

 Packages are just Python objects, so they may be kept in variables and
 used later.
 They also expose a `members` attribute, which is a list, so
-that members can be added or inserted later.
+that members can be added or inserted later, as well as `find`, `findall` and
+`insert` methods to help (see the **Dynamic Packages** section below).

 After the entire module is executed, the package in `PACKAGE` is the
 only one used to generate output.